 - Deposit more than $25,000, and receive an interest rate of 1.50% APY

 What sets apart the Ally Bank no penalty CD from the competition is that after you’ve deposited funds and held them for six days, you can withdraw the full balance of your CD at anytime, without penalty.
-Every bank charges between 150 days’ and two years’ worth of interest as a penalty for early withdrawal.
+Most banks charge a penalty for early withdrawal.
 This CD allows you to close it any time after the first six days for any reason, penalty free.

 How Much Money Can a No Penalty CD Save You?

 Let’s assume you have $50,000 to invest in a short-term, risk free venture.
 For one year, you’re looking to tuck your money away into a deposit account.
 Exploring the options Ally has to offer, what would your interest rate be if you didn’t touch your money?
 Or if you had to take your money out early?